UMAprotocol/UMIPs/UMIPs/umip-12.md

 This UMIP will add PERL to the supported collateral currencies into the global whitelist contract, allowing the usage of PERL as collateral currency.

 ## Motivation
 PERL is the utility token of Perlin Network.
-PERL as collateral is expected to have a variety of uses, including the creation of synthetic commodity tokens on UMA.
+PERL is expected to have a variety of uses, including as collateral for the creation of synthetic commodity tokens on UMA.

 Perlin intends to use the PERL token collateral to launch a variety of synthetic assets collateralized by its token.
 These assets will be provided to customers of financial products across markets including commodities.
 More information on the Perlin products can be found on the website: https://perlinx.finance/